Small Business Insurance

 When your small business is sued over one of the above incidents, general liability insurance covers your attorney's fees, court costs, and settlements or judgments up to the policy limit.

-Because these claims can be the result of accidents or oversights that any business may encounter, general liability is often considered an essential type of insurance.
+Because these claims can be the result of accidents or oversights that any business may encounter, general liability is considered an essential type of insurance.

 What is workers' compensation insurance?